-Four general phases of development processes would generate GHG emissions: 1) well development (well site construction, well drilling, and well completion), 2) well production operations (extraction, separation, gathering), 3) mid-stream (refining, processing, storage, and transport/distribution), and 4) end use (combustion or other uses) of the fuels produced.
-While well development and production operation emissions (phases 1 and 2) occur on-site and the BLM has authority over these activities, midstream and end-use emissions (phases 3 and 4) typically occur off-site where the BLM has no authority.
+There are four general phases of development that would generate both direct (on-site) and indirect (downstream) GHG emissions.
+Direct emissions would result from well development (well site construction, well drilling, and well completion), and well production operations (extraction, separation, gathering), while downstream emissions would result from mid-stream (refining, processing, storage, and transport/distribution), and end-use (combustion or other uses) of the fluid minerals produced.
+BLM has program authority for on-site well development and production operations but no authority for off-site operations including mid-stream and end-use.

-The emission estimates calculated for this analysis were generated using the assumptions previously described above in the BLM Lease Sale Emissions Tool (BLM 2024b), using the APD option.
+The emission estimates calculated for this analysis were generated using the assumptions previously described above using the BLM Lease Sale Emissions Tool, using the APD override function.
 Emissions are presented for each of the four phases described above.

-- Well development emissions occur over a short period and may include emissions from heavy equipment and vehicle exhaust, drill rig engines, completion equipment, pipe venting, and well treatments such as hydraulic fracturing. - Well production operations, mid-stream, and end-use emissions occur over the entire production life of a well, which is assumed to be 20 years for this analysis based on the productive life of a typical oil/gas field. - Production operation emissions may result from storage tank breathing and flashing, truck loading, pump engines, heaters and dehydrators, pneumatic instruments or controls, flaring, fugitives, and vehicle exhaust. - Mid-stream emissions occur from the transport, refining, processing, storage, transmission, and distribution of produced oil and gas.
-Mid-stream emissions are estimated by multiplying the EUR of produced oil and gas with emissions factors from NETL life cycle analysis of U.S. oil and natural gas.
-Additional information on emission factors can be found in the Annual GHG Report (BLM 2023b: Chapter 6, Tables 6-8 and 6-10). - For the purposes of this analysis, end-use emissions are calculated assuming all produced oil and gas is combusted for energy use.
-End-use emissions are estimated by multiplying the EUR of produced oil and gas with emissions factors for combustion established by the EPA (Tables C-1 and C-2 to Subpart C of 40 C.F.R. § 98).
-Additional information on emission factors and EUR factors can be found in the Annual GHG Report (BLM 2023b: Chapter 6).
+- Well development emissions occur over a short period and may include emissions from heavy equipment and vehicle exhaust, drill rig engines, completion equipment, pipe venting, and well treatments such as hydraulic fracturing. - Well production operations, mid-stream, and end-use emissions occur over the entire production life of a well, which is assumed to be 20 years for this analysis based on the productive life of a typical oil/gas field. - Production emissions may result from storage tank breathing and flashing, truck loading, pump engines, heaters and dehydrators, pneumatic instruments or controls, flaring, fugitives, and vehicle exhaust. - Mid-stream emissions occur from the transport, refining, processing, storage, transmission, and distribution of produced oil and gas.
+Mid-stream emissions are estimated by multiplying the estimated ultimate recovery (EUR) of produced oil and gas with emissions factors from NETL life cycle analysis of U.S. oil and natural gas.
+Additional information on emission factors can be found in the Annual GHG Report (Chapter 6, Table 6-8 and 6-10) (BLM 2023e). - For the purposes of this analysis, end-use emissions are calculated assuming all produced oil and gas is combusted for energy use.
+End-use emissions are estimated by multiplying the EUR of produced oil and gas with emissions factors for combustion established by the EPA (Tables C-1 and C-2 to Subpart C of 40 CFR § 98).
+Additional information on emission factors and EUR factors can be found in the Annual GHG Report (Chapter 6) (BLM 2023e).

-For purposes of estimating end-use emissions, wells are assumed to produce oil and gas in amounts similar to existing nearby wells.
+For purposes of estimating end-use emissions, the wells associated with the proposed action are assumed to produce oil and gas in amounts similar to existing nearby wells.
 While the BLM has no authority to direct or regulate the end use of the products, for this analysis the BLM assumes all produced oil or gas will be combusted (such as for domestic heating or energy production).
-Table 3.9 shows the estimated maximum year and average year GHG emissions over the life of the well for both 100-year and 20-year global warming potentials (GWPs).
-Section 3.4 of the Annual GHG Report provides a detailed explanation of GWP.